cArnikk/n8n-zabbix-ai-agent/README.md

 make sure, that http method is set to "POST"

 In edit fields, we get excract import information for us.
-In my case i used this field to futher process.
+In my case i used these fields to futher process.
 ![image](https://github.com/user-attachments/assets/d315900f-44de-49e8-ae11-9795a47aa3f5)